 No doubt it can feel strange to change the way you participate in therapy – but I am happy to give you your first ‘online session’ FREE, in order for you to have a better idea of whether you would like to continue.

-I use Hangouts and this can be downloaded to all pc’s, laptops, smartphones and apple-phones.
+I use Hangouts, Duo and Skype and these can be downloaded to all pc’s, laptops, smartphones and apple-phones.

-It is necessary to establish some ground rules for online work, in order for your sessions to work well…
+It is necessary to establish some ground rules for online work, in order for your sessions not just to work, but to work well…

 You will need a quiet place to talk, free from distractions.
 You will need to have your time dedicated to you session and still want confidentiality Connecting in a public space, a library for instance is not going to work.
-Use headphones to improve both confidentiality and sound quality.
+Wearing of headphones will improve both confidentiality and the sound quality is better.

 In case of technical difficulties arising during the session, it is important to have an alternative plan.
-Having a fixed alternative ensures your session continues and you and you are not left stranded.
+Having a fixed alternative , whether that would be telephone or messaging, ensures your session continues and you are not left stranded.

 If you would like to book an appointment please get in touch.